 Solution 1: Follow the correct steps to set up the Belkin WiFi range extender

-Incomplete setup of Belkin range extender can cause orange LED lights on Belkin extender.
+An incomplete setup of the Belkin range extender can cause Orange lights on Belkin Router.
 Therefore, follow the correct steps to complete the Belkin WiFi range extender:

 - First of all, connect your Belkin extender to the power source and turn it on.

 - Now, take an ethernet cable to connect your Belkin extender to the router.

 - Then, connect your extender to the computer or laptop through another ethernet cable.